VBukowsky81/ReactDemonstrator/README.md

 There are many reasons why React is popular.
 Lightweight and quick.
 Components.
 JSX.
 As of update 16.8 in February of 2019, React has become entirely NEW platform.
 Hooks and Context API have completely changed the framework.
 Classes are gone, constructors are gone with them, render method and lifecycle methods are gone, THIS keyword and binding, etc. Even Redux is basically gone with Hooks/Context API.

+What is more amazing, is that nearly EVERYTHING written on React prior to 16.8 is now nearly useless.
+The pace of innovation is truly stunning.

 Take care!

 Vic